data-goblin/claude-goblin/README.md

 **Note:** Token tracking will continue to work even if `claude` CLI is not found; only limits tracking requires it.

-### Limits showing "Could not parse usage data"
+### Limits showing "temporarily unavailable"
-- Run `claude` in a trusted folder first
-- Claude needs folder trust to display usage limits
+Limits tracking is currently disabled due to changes in Claude Code's `/usage` output format.
+Run `claude /usage` directly to view your limits.
+This will be fixed in a future release.

 ### Export fails
 - Install export dependencies: `pip install -e ".[export]"`
 - For PNG: requires Pillow and CairoSVG

 ### Database errors
-- Try deleting and recreating: `ccg delete-usage --force`
+- Try deleting and recreating: `ccg remove usage --force`
 - Then run: `ccg usage` to rebuild from current data

 ## **AI Tools Disclaimer**: